 Limited contact with gasoline is usually harmless.
 However, gasoline and its vapors are toxic, and having extended exposure to them can seriously damage a person’s health.

 Gasoline is a human-made substance that people use primarily to fuel vehicles and other machines that use an engine.

 Having exposure to gasoline or gasoline vapors in large amounts or over an extended period of time can cause serious health complications.
 Ingesting even a small quantity of gasoline can be fatal.

 If someone in the United States suspects gasoline exposure or poisoning, they should immediately call Poison Control on 800-222-1222, and an expert will provide care instructions.
 If symptoms are severe, they should also call 911 or visit the nearest hospital.

 This article looks at how gasoline can affect a person’s health, including the symptoms and causes of gasoline poisoning.

 Gasoline is a toxic and extremely flammable liquid.
 At room temperature, it is usually colorless, pale brown, or pale pink.

 Gasoline comprises compounds called hydrocarbons, which include alkanes, benzene, toluene, and xylenes.

 When even small quantities of hydrocarbons enter the bloodstream, it can reduce the functioning of the central nervous system (CNS) and cause organ damage.

 Gasoline is not just toxic when people ingest it.
 A person can also sustain damage to the skin, eyes, and

 Burning gasoline releases several harmful chemicals, one of which is carbon monoxide.
 Carbon monoxide is a colorless, odorless gas that can be deadly when a person inhales it in high concentrations or for a prolonged period of time.

 For this reason, running a vehicle or using gas-fueled machines or tools in an enclosed area is never safe.

 Gasoline exposure can reduce the functioning of the CNS and damage organs.
 The symptoms of gasoline poisoning depend on a few factors, such as:

-- whether a person has touched, swallowed, or inhaled gasoline
+- whether the person has touched, swallowed, or inhaled gasoline

 - how much gasoline they had exposure to